-- c while the meeting is open to the public, the body shall not have power to exclude councillors or the public from the meeting and duly accredited representatives of newspapers attending for the purpose of reporting the proceedings for those newspapers shall, so far as practicable, be afforded reasonable facilities for taking their report and, unless the meeting is held in premises not belonging to the body or not on the telephone, for telephoning the report at their own expense. - Where a meeting of a body is required by this Act to be open to the public during the proceedings or any part of them, and there is supplied to a councillor of the public attending the meeting, or in pursuance of paragraph (b) of subsection (4) above there is supplied for the benefit of a newspaper, any such copy of the agenda as is mentioned in that paragraph, with or without further statements or particulars for the purpose of indicating the nature of any item included in the agenda, the publication thereby of any defamatory matter contained in the agenda or in the further statements or particulars shall be privileged, unless the publication is proved to be made with malice. - When a body to which this Act applies resolves itself into committee, the proceedings in committee shall for the purposes of this Act be treated as forming part of the proceedings of the body at the meeting. - 7 Any reference in this section to a newspaper shall apply also to a news agency which systematically carries on the business of selling and supplying reports or information to newspapers, and to any organisation which is systematically engaged in collecting news for sound or television broadcasts [or for programme services (within the meaning of the Broadcasting Act 1990) other than sound or television broadcasting services]. - 8 The provisions of this section shall be without prejudice to any power of exclusion to suppress or prevent disorderly conduct or other misbehaviour at a meeting. - 3.2 Members of the public may attend all meetings subject only to the exceptions in these rules. - 3.3 The Town Clerk and the Responsible Financial Officer and his, her or their nominees are entitled to attend any meeting of the Council and its committees and any subcommittees or working parties.
+- c while the meeting is open to the public, the body shall not have power to exclude councillors or the public from the meeting and duly accredited representatives of newspapers attending for the purpose of reporting the proceedings for those newspapers shall, so far as practicable, be afforded reasonable facilities for taking their report and, unless the meeting is held in premises not belonging to the body or not on the telephone, for telephoning the report at their own expense. - 5 Where a meeting of a body is required by this Act to be open to the public during the proceedings or any part of them, and there is supplied to a councillor of the public attending the meeting, or in pursuance of paragraph (b) of subsection (4) above there is supplied for the benefit of a newspaper, any such copy of the agenda as is mentioned in that paragraph, with or without further statements or particulars for the purpose of indicating the nature of any item included in the agenda, the publication thereby of any defamatory matter contained in the agenda or in the further statements or particulars shall be privileged, unless the publication is proved to be made with malice. - 6 When a body to which this Act applies resolves itself into committee, the proceedings in committee shall for the purposes of this Act be treated as forming part of the proceedings of the body at the meeting. - 7 Any reference in this section to a newspaper shall apply also to a news agency which systematically carries on the business of selling and supplying reports or information to newspapers, and to any organisation which is systematically engaged in collecting news for sound or television broadcasts [or for programme services (within the meaning of the Broadcasting Act 1990) other than sound or television broadcasting services]. - 8 The provisions of this section shall be without prejudice to any power of exclusion to suppress or prevent disorderly conduct or other misbehaviour at a meeting. - 3.2 Members of the public may attend all meetings subject only to the exceptions in these rules. - 3.3 The Town Clerk and the Responsible Financial Officer and their nominees are entitled to attend any meeting of the Council and its committees and any sub-committees or working parties. - 4 Notices of meetings - 4.1 The council will give at least three clear days' notice of meetings by posting details of the meeting at offices of the council, on the City Council ward boards and in the appropriate section of the City Council website. - 5 Access to agenda and reports before meetings - 5.1 The council will make copies of the agenda and reports open to the public available for inspection at the designated office at least three clear days before the meeting.
+If an item is added to the agenda later, the revised agenda (where reports are prepared after the summons has been sent out, the designated officer shall make each such report available to the public as soon as the report is completed and sent to councillors) will be open to inspection for the time the item was added to the agenda.